 Of course, the more clients per agent, the less bandwidth each has to provide hands-on support, which creates a number of service-level risks.

-SimpleShowing offers solid pound-for-pound value compared to many discount brokers we've reviewed.
-However, you should be aware that there are potential tradeoffs:
+SimpleShowing offers solid value compared to many discount brokers we've reviewed.
+However, you should be aware of the potential trade-offs:

-- Agents juggle more customers than most realtors, which could affect service quality
+- Its agents juggle more clients than most other realtors, which could affect service quality.

-We recommend comparing SimpleShowing against agents from a few other discount services and/or traditional brokerages.
-Compare rates, service, and overall value to find the best fit for your situation.
+We recommend comparing SimpleShowing reviews, service, and overall value against those of agents from a few other discount services or traditional brokerages to find the best fit for your situation.